 This cash is able to be borrowed or withdrawn for whatever need that the policyholder sees fit.
 This means that if he or she has a cash need in the future, they could consider using this money for that particular need.

 Although guaranteed issue life insurance for those with down syndrome is easier to qualify for than a traditionally underwritten type of coverage, there are some items to be aware of prior to purchasing a policy.

-First, because these types of plans are typically underwritten on individuals who are considered to be more risky to the insurer, the premiums that are charged will typically be higher than those of a comparable life insurance plan that is traditionally underwritten.
+First of all, a lot of the time, these plans are underwritten on individuals who are considered to be more risky to the insurer, the premiums that are charged will usually be more expensive than those of a comparable life insurance plan that most of the time is underwritten.